 The National Park Service calls Lake Mead National Recreation Area the country’s “most diverse” rec area thanks in part to more than one million acres of beautiful desert and canyon landscape.
 It’s also home to Willow Beach Campground, on the Arizona shore of the Colorado River just south of Lake Mead.

 Willow Beach is a great spot to check out northwest Arizona and Nevada – it’s 45 minutes from Vegas and about 3.5 hours from Grand Canyon National Park.
 Views of the Colorado River and Black Canyon from the beach are stunning, and with more than 200 miles of shoreline in the area, there’s no shortage of places to explore.

 The campground includes 28 RV sites, 9 tent sites and creature comforts for days: WiFi, showers, laundry facilities, a restaurant and convenience store means you won’t have to leave it you don’t want to.
 A marina, boat ramp and watercraft rentals make it easy to cruise the river and reach stretches of remote shores that you couldn’t get to otherwise.

 Willow Beach makes a great base camp for extended stays in the area, and you can get a discounted weekly rate of $150 for a tent site and $270 for an RV site.
 You can make reservations online with the link below.

 Link: Willow Beach Campground

 We make every effort to keep this information up-to-date, but occasionally camping spots, conditions or other factors change.
-If you see outdated or inaccurate information, feel free to let us know here and we’ll send you some TS goods to say thanks!
+If you see outdated or inaccurate information, feel free to let us know here!